 Many carriers offer special promotions in relation to their phones.
 Sometimes there will be a sale on special phones, and other times they will offer a phone for free if you sign up for a specific plan.

-Advice for Finding the Best Cell Phone Family Plans
+Advice for Finding the Best Value Family Plans

 - If possible, you should be on the lookout for deals on new phones.
 Obtaining new phones for a family can be a bit pricey.
 Better yet, consider bringing your own phone to the carrier - that's definitely the cheapest cell phone option there is.
 A prepay phone can also be very reasonably priced.

-- If you fret at the thought of your child encountering something they shouldn't with their phone, you should consider either looking into your carrier's parental controls app or even download a third-party parental control app.
+- If you fret at the thought of your child encountering something they shouldn't on their phone, you should consider either looking into your carrier's parental controls app or even download a third-party parental control app.
 You can also check out our tips on cell phone safety for kids.

 - If you're attempting to save money beyond opting into a carrier's family plan, you should consider looking into other ways to save money on your phone bill.